7 Alternatives to Hostels When Backpacking

 Discount Hotel Rooms

 Finally while hotels are generally not very backpacker friendly in terms of their cost, you might be surprised at the deals that can be found during the off season in cities that are prone to receiving many tourists during the on season.
-Due to the surplus of hotel rooms available, some very good deals can be found.
+Due to the surplus of hotel rooms available in some global locations, some very good accommodation deals can be found.
 In my experience, the best sites to find hotel rooms at greatly reduced prices is booking.com.
 You may be surprised to find that for less than ten euros more you can swap your bunk bed for a private room.